The007Programmer/The007Programmer/README.md

 👀 I’m mainly interested in topics such as discord.py, parsing, python, web-hosting, mongodb, youtube, and video games.
 I’m currently learning Python and integration with mongodb (also how to fancy-up README.md files lol).

 🤝 No collabs rn, hit me up!
+Working on a logarithm calculator ugh

 👨‍💻 I am currently working learning knowledge from books and hackerrank!